farirpgs/fari-app/lib/docs/fate-stunts.md

 ### Survival

 - **Caveman Lifestyle.** You know how to live naked in the wilderness.
-When you undertake survival activities, you never suffer increased difficulty due to a lack of tools. (adapted from [http://dfrpg-resources.wikispaces.com/Stunts](http://dfrpg-resources.wikispaces.com/Stunts))
+When you undertake survival activities, you never suffer increased difficulty due to a lack of tools.
 - **Due North.** You always know which direction north is, flawlessly, even underground, without a compass or stars to guide you.
 You gain a +2 to Lore rolls whenever trying to find your way out of a place. (adapted from Spirit of the Century SRD, §6.28.2)
 - **Forager.** Choose a natural habitat (e.g. forests, grasslands, deserts, oceans, or caves).
 You gain +2 to Lore when gathering food in that habitat.
 (Peter Blake)
 - **Natural Dowser.** +2 to create advantage with Lore when you seek sources of water.
 (Peter Blake)